Looking to jazz up your backyard?

 Do you live in an area with fire restrictions?

-If you can’t have an open flame where you live… You don’t have to abandon your dreams of a grill island!
+If you can’t have an open flame where you live… You don’t have to abandon your dreams of an island grill!

 Take a look at this example.